-EXSC 3700 Health Fitness Assessment.
-This course is designed to develop the student's competency to assess the health and physical fitness of various populations.
+This course is designed to further develop the student to an advanced level of theory and practical application in exercise training and performance.
+Specific emphasis is placed on components of strength training and conditioning including but not limited to aerobic and anaerobic training, speed and agility training, Olympic-style weightlifting, and periodization training4 s.h.
+Prerequisite: EXSC 2600 populations.
 Emphasis will be placed on fitness appraisal and the development of individualized exercise regimen.
 Students will critically evaluate the status of their clients' health and physical fitness, create individualized exercise programs, and implement the programs with measurable objectives.
 Students will monitor their clients' progress using outcomes and fitness measures pertinent to the clients' health and fitness goals.
 Students will utilize the exercise science laboratory to measure maximal and submaximal graded exercise, cardiorespiratory and muscular fitness, body composition, balance, flexibility, and fundamental movement quality...
 4 s.h.
 Prerequisite: EXSC 2500, EXSC 2600